Using wheel files with conda¶

 The second best way is to build a conda package from the wheel file.
 This tells conda more about the files present than a pip install.
 It is also less likely than a pip install to cause errors by overwriting (or "clobbering") files.
 Building a conda package from the wheel file also has the advantage that any clobbering is more likely to happen at build time and not runtime.

 The third way is to use pip to install a wheel file into a conda environment.
 Some conda users have used this option safely.
-The first two ways are still the safest and most reliable.
+The first 2 ways are still the safest and most reliable.

 Building a conda package from a wheel file¶